Rachel Tucker: Recordings

 On 25 March 2013, it was announced that Tucker had been signed to Big Hand Recordings in a joint venture with Elate Studio and would release her debut solo album on 22 July 2013.

 The Reason

 On 11 August 2013, The Reason was released digitally and physical copies began to ship.

 On 17 July 2013, it was announced that there will be a delay with the album release, with the new release date expected to be 12 August.
 The album launch concert went ahead on 25 July, effectively meaning those that had pre-ordered the album were not the first to hear the songs as planned.

 On the Road

 On 16 November 2017, On the Road was released digitally on iTunes.

 Lessons

-On 21 May 2021, Tucker's EP, Lessons was released digitally and on CD.
+On 21 May 2021, Lessons was released digitally and on CD.

+You’re Already Home

+On 3 November 2023, Rachel released her new album, You’re Already Home.
+It was released digitally and on CD.

 Personal life

-On Valentine's Day 2008, Tucker was engaged to theatre director Guy Retallack.
-The couple married in 2009 and have one son, Benjamin, born in February 2013.
+In 2009, she married theatre director Guy Retallack. the couple have one son, born in February 2013.